runderwoman/faaspot-cli/docs/spots.rst

 --------

 A FaaSpot spot is a `VM <https://en.wikipedia.org/wiki/Virtual_machine>`_ that can run your functions.
-You can run multiple concurrent functions on one spot, but still, the more spots that you'll have - the more concurrent functions you'll be able to run.
+You can run multiple concurrent functions on one spot.
+Nevertheless, the more spots that you have, the more concurrent functions you'll be able to run.

-The cool thing about FaaSpot, is that you pay for each spot that you have, regardless to the amount of functions that you run on it.
+The cool thing about FaaSpot, is that you pay for each spot that you have, regardless to the number of functions that you run on it.
 Having said that, to run a function in FaaSpot you will need at least one FaaSpot spot.

 .. _add_spot:

-Add Spot
+Add a Spot
 --------

 To add a spot to your spot's pool, you need to use the spots API: